dll-ncai/Facial_Expression_Depression_Recognition/README.md

 MTCNN for facial key points detection (face, eyes, mouth) Selective cropping of face (224x224), eyes (96x192), and mouth (96x128)

+Configuration:
+Update dataset and output paths in config.py if you are using a custom location.

 # LMTformer

 L. He, J. Zhao, J. Zhang, J. Jiang, S. Qi, Z. Wang, and D. Wu, LMTformer: facial depression recognition with lightweight multi-scale transformer from videos, Appl.
 Intell.
 5, 195, 2025.